-215 where the square root in Equation (15) is the magnitude of the Lundquist solution, with J_0 and J_1 the first and second Bessel functions, respectively and α is the J_0 's first zero.
-In addition, the other terms on the right side of Equation (15) correspond to the empirical tendency reported by Gulisano et al. (2010), that controls the decaying rate of the magnetic field magnitude as heliocentric distance (time) grows larger.
+Thus, to keep our expression as simple as possible, it is reasonable to locally approximate the in situ magnetic field magnitude of CMEs (B) by where the square root in Eq.
+(15) is the magnitude of the Lundquist solution, with J_0 and J_1 the first and second Bessel functions, respectively, and α the J_0 's first zero.
+In addition, the other terms on the right-hand side of Eq.
+(15) correspond to the empirical tendency reported by Gulisano et al. (2010) that controls the decaying rate of the magnetic field magnitude as heliocentric distance (time) grows larger.

-In Equation (15) we introduced the non-dimensional free parameter b to express stronger (b > 1) or weaker (0 < b < 1) intensities of CME magnetic field, in comparison with the average value of 10.9 nT (see Gulisano et al., 2010).
-Hence, our fifth step is to calculate the value of b, which value we select to minimize the average error on our calculated intensity of magnetic field:
+In Eq.
+(15) we introduced the non-dimensional free parameter b to express stronger (b > 1) or weaker (0 < b < 1) intensities of the CME magnetic field, in comparison with the average value of 10.9 nT (see Gulisano et al., 2010).
+Hence, our fifth step is to calculate the value of b, whose value we select to minimize the average error in our calculated intensity of the magnetic field:

-$$\varepsilon_B = \frac{1}{N} \sum{i=1}^{N} |B_i^{calc} - B_i^{insitu}|, \qquad (16)$$ where N is the number of available data points during the CME in situ transit, and B^{calc} and B^{insitu} correspond to the calculated and measured in situ magnetic field intensities, respectively.
+$$\varepsilon_B = \frac{1}{N} \sum{i=1}^{N} |B_i^{\text{calc}} - B_i^{\text{in situ}}|, \qquad (16)$$

-Although Equation (15) may share similarities with other physics-based expressions (e.g. Farrugia et al., 1993; Cid et al., 2002; Berdichevsky et al., 2003; Nakwacki et al., 2008; Möstl et al., 2009; Vandas et al., 2009; Mingalev et al., 2009; Nieves-Chinchilla et al., 2016, , and many others); we emphasize that such an equation is a simplified straightforward expression to estimate representative data.
-Nevertheless, we anticipate that Equation (15) is consistent with a particular case of the physical shown with a vertical dashed red line in all panels of Figure 2.
-We compare our calculated value for TT_r with the extremum (open diamond) of the the accumulative magnetic flux per unit length (solid grey line) in panel (d) (Dasso et al., 2006).
-In order to compute it, we integrate the (poloidal) magnetic field component, that is simultaneously perpendicular to the propagation direction and axial component, along the spacecraft transit inside the CME.
-For this purpose, we use the maximum variance technique to infer the reference frame of the CME magnetic field and use the magnetic coordinate of largest variance to calculate the accumulated magnetic flux as a function of time.
+Although Eq.
+(15) may share similarities with other physics-based expressions (e.g., Farrugia et al., 1993; Cid et al., 2002; Berdichevsky et al., 2003; Nakwacki et al., 2008; Möstl et al., 2009; Vandas et al., 2009; Mingalev et al., 2009; Nieves-Chinchilla et al., 2016, and many others), we emphasize that such an equation is a simplified straightforward expression to estimate representative data.
+Nevertheless, we anticipate that Eq.
+(15) is consistent with a particular case of the physical model by Démoulin et al. (2008), as we will discuss latter in Sect.
+4. This point is important and in contrast with other works, because Démoulin et al. (2008) simultaneously include radial and axial expansions of the flux rope as well as the acceleration on CME bulk speed.

+Finally, our last step is to calculate the travel time associated with the CME center (TT_r) , which is done by Eq.
+(9) and for which the parameters are already known.
+The calculated moment at which the CME center transits Earth's orbit is shown with a vertical dashed red line in all panels of Fig. 2.
+We compare our calculated value for TT_r with the extremum (open diamond) of the accumulative magnetic flux per unit length (solid grey line) in panel (d) (Dasso et al., 2006).
+In order to compute it, we integrate the (poloidal) magnetic field component that is simultaneously perpendicular to the propagation direction and axial component, along the spacecraft transit inside the CME.
+For this purpose, we use the maximum variance technique to infer the reference frame of the CME magnetic field and use the magnetic coordinate of the largest variance to calculate the accumulated magnetic flux as a function of time.
 It is important to note that this extremum gives an estimation for the time of closest approach to the magnetic center inside the CME.